zluo16/sinatra-yield-readme-web-051517/README.md

 ```

-<a href='https://learn.co/lessons/sinatra-yield-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-yield-readme' title='Sinatra Yield Readme'>Sinatra Yield Readme</a> on Learn.co and start learning to code for free.</p>